Mamallapuram Heritage Trip with Archaeologist, 1Day

 - Shore temple

-Do you know that Shore Temple complex was named as ‘Seven Pagodas’?
+Do you know that the Shore Temple complex was named as ‘Seven Pagodas’?
 What does it mean and where are the rest of the temples?
-Who build the Shore temple?
+Who built the Shore temple?
 What’s the significance of the architecture?
 Is it unique?